-Proposed travel to counties on the Covid green watchlist, amber or red lists will normally require a Trip-specific Travel Risk Assessment, as described below.
-This should indicate anticipated Covid risk to the traveller, how any required isolation or testing will be carried out and what provision will be in place should the country risk level be changed during the trip.
+Proposed business or study travel to counties on the Covid RED List will normally require a Trip-specific Travel Risk Assessment, as described below.
+This should indicate anticipated Covid risk to the traveller and how any required isolation or testing will be carried out.

 The University recognises that it owes all staff and students a duty of care and must ensure, as a matter of moral and legal principle, that staff or students who travel, or work, overseas are protected, so far as is reasonably practicable, from risks to their health and safety.